solisa986/agency-jekyll-theme-1/_portfolio/example.md

 ---
-caption: #what displays in the portfolio grid:
+caption: Overwatch #what displays in the portfolio grid:
-  title: Example
+  title: Team A
-  subtitle: subtitle
+  subtitle: Meet the team members!
   thumbnail: https://place-hold.it/400x300

 #what displays when the item is clicked:
-title: Title
-subtitle: subtitle lorem ipsum dolor sit amet consectetur.
+title: Our 2021-2022 Overwatch Team A Members
-image: https://place-hold.it/400x300 #main image, can be a link or a file in assets/img/portfolio
+image: ../img/portfolio/04-thumbnail.jpg #main image, can be a link or a file in assets/img/portfolio
-alt: image alt text

 ---
-Use this area to describe your project. **Markdown** supported.

-optional info list (delete if not using):

-{:.list-inline}
-- Date:
-- Client:
-- Category:
+Team A members code.